MrMoose/CloudConnector/README.md

 AWS and to [Storage](https://cloud.google.com/storage) on Google Cloud.

-Usage is encapsulated by the `IStorage` interface.
+Usage is encapsulated by the `ICloudStorage` interface.
 Use like this:

 ```C++
 #include "ICloudConnector.h"